androosk/photo-port/README.md

 4. Push your changes to github

 ## Testable Code
 All components are testable using react jest.
 Each component contains a test folder with a snapshot folder.
-Many test are already written.
+Many tests are already written.
 Simply do npm run test from the console.